stel-furet/Mviz/bug_list.md

 - ** Need a way for user to see thumbnails of visualizations
 - Remove Starfall Fluidit, IZ from header
+- Fix Record performance!
+- Find and fix cases where green outline does not display-proba Kal related

-- Add a GLSL Shader Loader based on the viewer to header - need sto have a copy code feature, save code as preset or glsl file.
+- Add a GLSL Shader Loader (based on the viewer) to header - needs to have a copy code feature, save code as preset or glsl file.
 Should point to a folder or custom folder.
 Pre - loaded viz's - Can it auto select params to be audio rective?

 - Playlist needs to read subfolders.
 Itunes folder for example
 - Fix Wait state on Advanced AM, Make sure it's always default when app is fresh
 - BCVA buttons to BG Color, BG IMG, Video, Audio
 - Strobe Feature - Canvas flashes on and off.
 This includes all canvas.
 It may be easire to put an opaque canvas on top of all otehr canvases.
 Beat reactive.
 Speed adjust.
--
+- Control sections not opening in build in channels

 - **Fix ChromeSphere Presets**: Fix current chromesphere presets